agilecustoms/release/README.md

 Use the `version` input parameter to specify an exact version instead of auto-generating one.
 When provided, only this single version/tag will be created (no `latest`, `major`, or `minor` tags).
-Typically, you use normal release flow (for trunk-based development) or `tag-context: branch` to release a new version from non-default branch (such as old version support).
+Typically, you use normal release flow (for trunk-based development) or `dev-release: true` to test some feature before merging it.
-You would use `dev-release: true` to test some feature before merging it.

 Use explicit **version** as last resort:
 1. to fix an existing version in-place
 2. instead of dev-release when it is not supported